Other Healthcare Facility Waste

 Universal waste

 Universal wastes are specific hazardous wastes that many types of businesses generate, including healthcare facilities.
-Examples of universal wastes include fluorescent lamps, batteries, such mercury-containing devices as sphygmometers and thermometers), pesticides and antifreeze.
+Examples of universal wastes include fluorescent lamps, batteries, such mercury-containing devices as sphygmometers and thermometers), and pesticides.

 To encourage the recycling of these wastes, a special set of regulations reduces requirements for collection and transportation while still ensuring proper management of the waste.
 Facility operators can send universal wastes to recyclers that reclaim materials from the waste, such as mercury from thermometers or nickel and cadmium from batteries.